SWEET RUIN: THE BROOKLYN DOMINO SUGAR REFINERY

 Photographers are most at risk, because photography’s strength lies in capturing surfaces and instants—vignettes isolated from time.
 While photographs offer traces of the past and of ongoing processes, these are typically fraught with ambiguity.
 If we’re to include all the relevant context, much of it will have to come from outside the frame.

 We can perform a certain amount of magic through editing and sequencing; a series of photographs can create an illuminating context for each individual image.
-It can direct attention, develop motifs and ideas, establish rhythms, create expectations, offer surprises.
+It can direct attention, develop motifs and ideas, establish rhythms, create expectations, offer surprises and the occasional epiphany.
 But when this isn’t enough—and it often isn’t—we turn to text.

 Domino begged for a mountain of text.
 There was the architectural history.
 The social history of the company and its workers.
 The global history of the sugar trade, with Domino’s oligarchs at the center.
 The personal histories of the surviving workers.
 The technical history of sugar production.
 The art history of ruins in Western civilization, including our problematic attraction to contemporary ruins.
 And my personal history with old industrial spaces, which, more than any other factor, led me through Domino’s gates in the first place.

 Which is all to say, if these photographs mean as much as I’d like them to mean, they manage with the help of multiple supporting and competing narratives.
 This is why a book seemed necessary, and why it had to be an unusually complex one.
-In addition to the careful editing and sequencing needed by any art book, this one needed to weave together all these divergent stories.
-Graphic design and bookbinder’s glue seemed like the best tools to bring coherence, or at least a sense of wholeness.
+In addition to the careful editing and sequencing needed by any art book, this one had to weave together all these divergent stories.
+My team and I used several categories of text, a rigorous approach to design, and a bit of whimsy.
+We aimed for coherence, or at least a sense of wholeness.

 Brooklyn’s Sweet Ruin: Relics and Stories of the Domino Sugar Refinery was released by Schiffer Publishing October, 2017.
 Collaborators include Matthew Postal, an architectural historian who has researched the deep connections between Domino, the global sugar trade, and the history of Brooklyn; Stella Kramer, a Pulitzer-Prize-winning photo editor; Christopher Truch, a world-class art director; and a group of former refinery employees, who tell some of Domino’s more personal stories.